 (1) In this regulation and regulation 19D —

-“plan for the future” means a plan made under section 5.56.
+plan for the future means a plan made under section 5.56.

 (2) A local government is to make a plan for the future of its district in respect of the period specified in the plan (being at least 2 financial years).